Nandini2122/AIIMS_Admission_Prediction/README.md

-# AIIMS Admission Prediction 📊
+# 🏥 AIIMS Admission Prediction – Smarter Decisions with Machine Learning 🎓📊

-This project uses Machine Learning to predict AIIMS admission chances based on student profile data.
+Ever dreamed of joining India’s most prestigious medical institute, AIIMS?
+This project leverages the power of **Machine Learning** to **predict your admission chances** based on academic performance and entrance exam scores — turning uncertainty into insight. 💡

+---

-## 📁 Files
+## 📁 Project Contents

-- `AIIMS_Admission_Prediction_Annotated.ipynb`
-- `AIIMS_Admission_Prediction.pdf`
+- `AIIMS_Admission_Prediction_.ipynb` – A Jupyter Notebook containing the complete end-to-end ML pipeline for prediction

+---

-## 🧠 Techniques Used
+## 🧠 What’s Inside the Model?

+This project walks you through a structured ML workflow:

+- 🔹 **Data Cleaning & Handling Missing Values**
-- Data Preprocessing
+- 🔹 **Exploratory Data Analysis (EDA)** with rich visualizations
+- 🔹 **Feature Selection & Correlation Mapping**
+- 🔹 **Encoding Categorical Data**
-- Logistic Regression
+- 🔹 **Logistic Regression Model Building**
-- Accuracy, Confusion Matrix, and Evaluation
-- Feature Engineering
+- 🔹 **Evaluation with Accuracy Score, Confusion Matrix & Classification Report**

+---

-## 🚀 How to Use
+## 🚀 How to Run This Notebook

-1. Clone or download this repository.
+1. Clone or download the repository
-2. Open the notebook in Jupyter or Colab.
+2. Launch `AIIMS_Admission_Prediction_.ipynb` using **Jupyter Notebook** or **Google Colab**
-3. Run the cells and explore the code.
+3. Run through the cells to explore the data pipeline and prediction logic

+---

+## 📌 Highlights

+✅ Clean and intuitive notebook structure
+✅ Visual insights powered by **Matplotlib** and **Seaborn**
+✅ Achieved impressive accuracy in binary classification of admission outcomes
+✅ No external dataset dependency — all data is preloaded or generated within the notebook

+---

-## 📌 Author
+## 👩‍💻 Author

-Nandini Singh
+**Nandini Singh**